 Moan, moan, grumble, grumble, go the form students.
 "This ground throws up all sorts of freak results", etc etc, blah blah.

 Well, guess what?
 It's a load of old cobblers.
-What those naysayers are actually implying is that they find it difficult to deal with a change in the ground.
+What those naysayers are implying is that they find it difficult to deal with a change in the ground.
 Me?
-I love it, because it actually makes the job of handicapping easier, not harder.
+I love it, because it often makes the job of handicapping easier, not harder.

 Let me expound on that.